 With regard to the treatment of an allergy, there are a number of possibilities, which of course differ per type of allergy.

-Cromoglicates There are also nasal sprays and eye drops that contain so-called cromoglicates.
+There are also nasal sprays and eye drops that contain so-called cromoglicate.
 These have hardly any side effects, but also have less effect.
 Cromoglicates also only have sufficient results after a few days.

 In certain cases, an allergy blood test will be performed to make the diagnosis with certainty.
-With an extensive allergy to various allergens, the doctor will often refer you to the specialist.
+With an extensive allergy to various allergens, the doctor will often refer you to a specialist.

 What can you do about it yourself?